 The use of natural ventilation can substantially reduce energy use and improve thermal comfort.
 As such, several fundamental design decisions focused on our ability to harness this potential full-time.
 This presented a significant challenge as reliance on our external environment adds increased levels of uncertainty (while traditional HVAC systems allow us to reliably monitor temperature and air-flow).
 CGBC-driven advances in energy modeling allowed us to more accurately predict the natural ventilation potential of our local environment, which ultimately allowed our designers to make more informed decisions.

 With the goal of promoting lifelong efficiency, productivity and quality of life for occupants, the structure is designed to be durable, functional, flexible, and comfortable.
-It will model a healthy indoor environment with natural light, pleasing acoustics, and zero off gassing materials.
+It models a healthy indoor environment with natural light, pleasing acoustics, and zero off gassing materials.
 HouseZero also uses materials that are all typically low-impact, and recyclable wherever possible with extremely low life-cycle costs.